These ornaments can be used any time of the year if you use different colors of beads and sequins and they are lots of fun to make!

 I would be willing to bet that a BIG craft store, Like Hobby Lobby, or Micheal's would know what it is.
 Not sure if you could find it on line, but a trip to this type store would probably help you locate it.

 I think a tool used by woodworkers (myself included) to countersink finishing nails would work great for that project.
 They are made of metal, usually with a rubber grip on the handle end, and the other end has a concave point.
 They come in a few different sizes, so what size you need would be based on the size of the pin head of your pins, I would think the smallest one.
+They are available in the tool department at any home improvement store such as Lowes or Home Depot and I think even Walmart has them in the paint and hardware section.
+Just ask for a "countersink" tool.

 I have always used a needle nosed plier for this, because of the pointed tip on the plier, you can get the pin almost all the way in, if not all the way.
 Most people have a needle nose plier on hand.